CHAMP: Children Who Are Nearsighted

 Children ages 3 to ≤ 17 who are nearsighted are needed for a 4 year study to determine if a daily investigational eye drop slows the progression of nearsightedness (myopia).
 Children are randomly assigned to study drug treatment or placebo eye drops; any child assigned to placebo drops during the first 3 years will receive study drug treatment drops in the final year of the study.
 Participants will complete visits for follow-up (every 6 months) and to pick up study eye drops (every 3 months).
 Participants receive study related eye care and drops at no cost as well as a yearly allowance towards eyeglasses/contact lenses and reimbursement for travel expenses.
 For more information, please contact Karen Pollack at 215-276-6053 or email at email@example.com.

-Binocular Computer Activities Treatment for Amblyopia (ATS 18)
+Binocular Binocular Dig Rush Game Treatment for Amblyopia (ATS 20)

 The study is being conducted by the Pediatric Eye Disease Investigator Group (PEDIG).
 Salus University is a member of this group.
 The study will include over 500 children at pediatric eye centers across North America and Europe.
 The National Eye Institute is providing the funding for the study.

 Amblyopia is the most common cause of monocular visual impairment in children.
 The most common way of treating amblyopia is by patching the good eye.
 Recently, a new way of treating amblyopia has been developed.
 It involves using both eyes together (binocularly) to play a falling-blocks game on an iPad®.
 Some initial studies have shown that this new treatment may work well in some children and adults.
-We are conducting a clinical trial to evaluate the effectiveness of one hour/day of daily binocular iPad treatment compared with two hours/day of daily patching treatment.
+We are conducting a clinical trial to compare the efficacy of 1 hour/day of binocular game play 5 days per week plus spectacle correction with spectacle correction only, for treatment of amblyopia in children 4 to <13 years of age.

 Currently, we are recruiting children with amblyopia who are 5 to less than 17 years old.